burnoil/EndpointAdvisor/README.md

    - Displays combined expiry status in the Compliance section, with caching for performance (interval: 86400 seconds).

 5. **Logging and Diagnostics**:
-   - Logs all operations to `LLNOTIFY.log` with rotation at 2MB (configurable).
+   - Logs all operations to `EndPoint Advisor.log` with rotation at 2MB (configurable).
    - Supports detailed error handling, retry logic, and .NET version logging.
    - No GUI log viewer; logs are file-based for troubleshooting.